DrJWCain/VFS/README.md

 ![Booted OK](Docs/booted.PNG)

 ## Validating the boot
-Now, check the boot log, by scolling back in the console window.
+Now, check the boot log, by scrolling back in the console window.

 We need to establish if we managed to bind to port 445.
 All being well, you'll see this: